lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Discoverable
 =============================
 Do you want this study to be listed on the Lookit studies page when it's active, and eligible participants in the Lookit database to receive email invitations to participate?
-Check this box to make the study discoverable.
+If so, check this box to make the study discoverable.

 If the box is unchecked, the study will be 'non-discoverable' and participants will only be able to get to it by following a direct link with your study ID.
 This may be helpful if, for instance, you want to run a follow-up study (with in-lab on online participants) and want to send the link to a limited number of people, or if your inclusion criteria are very limited (e.g., a rare genetic disorder) and you want to recruit specifically without getting any random curious families stopping by.

-You may also want to start a study as non-discoverable so you can pilot before inviting everyone who's eligible to participate!
+We recommend **starting** studies as non-discoverable, so that you can pilot with participants you recruit personally before inviting everyone who's eligible to participate!

 =============================
 Share preview